benyli/MountainSort-OpatzLab/README.md

 # Automating MountainSort analysis for Opatz lab
-These are instructions for automating MountainSort analysis for Opatz lab (http://www.opatzlab.com/)
+This is an interface for automating MountainSort analysis for the Opatz developmental neurophysiology lab (http://www.opatzlab.com/)

 MountainSort GitHub: https://github.com/flatironinstitute/mountainsort